yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 - "What and why?": Represents what you are trying to solve, and why it matters.
 There is a difference between nice-to-haves, must-haves and hair-on-fire issues which often leads to forgotten failures.
 - "Why now?": Is important with regard to market dynamics and technology advancement.
 Maybe new opportunities are opening or a new technology could solve previously too complex problems.
 - "Why you?": The “right” to solve the outlined problems of this precise market at this precise time.
-It's important to be able to justify your legitimacy which involves to understand your edges, more in the [next section](#the-team).
+It's important to be able to justify your legitimacy which involves to understand your edges, more in the [team section](#the-team).

 In the next sections I present the team forming process followed by the official creation and lastly by the pitch.
 I think that for us, and in general, the idea should come afterwards and can be shallow, drafty and blurred at the beginning.
 What feels the most important is the will to make things happen and the fulmination to innovate always feeling that you are the perfect team.